You must own a SaaS company that needs some backlinks.

 First, why is link building important anyways?

 Simply put, Google crawlers not only analyze the content on your web pages but also check how many authoritative domains have linked to yours.
 So many businesses are trying to strengthen their backlink profiles and rank better on Google search results.
+While some companies prefer keeping in-house, there’s always the option to outsource your link building and achieve results faster.

 Besides finding the right people, organizing a successful outreaching process, and keeping in great touch, you should also be able to pick domains carefully.